Life insurance after a stroke

 - Strokes account for around 75% of all deaths from cerebrovascular diseases

 Find out more – Stroke facts and figures UK

 "This company went above & beyond to get me cover even though I have MS, I am very happy I managed to get cover, Amazing staff, Dean went above & beyond, I highly rate this company."

 Does life insurance cover stroke?

-Stroke is one of the most common medical conditions in the UK.
-People applying for life insurance after having a stroke are also high numbers.
+YES – Stroke is one of the most common medical conditions in the UK.
+There are also thousands of people in the UK applying for life insurance after a stroke.
 You can get cover in most cases where the symptoms are fairly mild to moderate and not much long-lasting damage.

 The questions you will generally be asked about a stroke on a life insurance application will include:

 - Was your stroke caused by any of these?
 Blood disorder, high blood pressure, head injury, hole in the heart, migraines, or other

 - How many times have you suffered from a stroke?

 - Have you been diagnosed with heart attack, atrial fibrillation, heart valve problems, diabetes, peripheral vascular disease, or chronic kidney disease?